bryanwb/kh/README.md

 # The Hand of the King

 The Hand of the King, or hand for short, is a tool for organizing and executing shell(ish) scripts written in Go.
+As the name suggests, hand gets common tasks done for you w/out fuss and rarely with errors.

 ## Rationale